 - 3. Grade Point Average: A student must have 24 hours with grades of C or higher in the major and must achieve a GPA of 2.000 overall and in all Ouachita work, as well as in the major, minor, and both parts of the split minor. - 4.
 Chapel: A student must earn a chapel credit for every full-time semester (minimum of 12 semester hours) enrolled at Ouachita, up to a maximum of 7 credits.
 See page 40 for additional policies. - 5.
-Foreign Language: Two semesters of the same foreign language are required.
+Foreign Language: All students must earn the equivalent of two semesters of credit in the same foreign language taken in sequence from a lower to higher level of competency.
+Students may not earn credit for a lower-level course in a language for which they have already earned credit at a more advanced level.
 Exemption from the foreign language requirement will be given to students who make an acceptable score on a Modern Foreign Languages Department-administered competency examination.
 The foreign language requirement is waived for non-native English speakers. - 6.
-Hours Requirement: A minimum of 128 semester hours is required for graduation. - NOTE: No more than 40 hours may be counted toward graduation in a student's major department.
+Hours Requirement: A minimum of 128 semester hours is required for graduation.

+NOTE: No more than 40 hours may be counted toward graduation in a student's major department.
 No more than 30 hours may be counted toward graduation in any other department.
 A maximum of 4 hours of music ensembles and 2 hours of physical education activities courses may count toward the 128-hour requirement.